Tim-Ganther/opentripplanner-docker/README.md

 You can also run with the --analyst option to use OTP Analyst features, or run without any optional arguments to see all available command line options.

+## Get it from DockerHub

+`docker pull serge4nt/otp-ngermany:latest`